Reduce dependency proxy storage for container images

 Enable cleanup policies from within GitLab

-You can enable an automatic time-to-live (TTL) policy for the Dependency Proxy from the user interface.
+You can enable an automatic time-to-live (TTL) policy for the dependency proxy for container images from the user interface.
 To do this, go to your group’s Settings > Packages and registries > Dependency Proxy and enable the setting to automatically clear items from the cache after 90 days.

 Enable cleanup policies with GraphQL